 Before beginning you must mix the reds.
 Take a mini whisk/spoon/craft stick and mix equal amounts of each of the three reds in your set together.
 While you stir, also grind the colors against the bottom and sides of your cup.
 Imagine a slightly gentler version of using a mortar and pestle.

 Continue mixing until the colors are combined and look like a deep brick red color with hints of Brazen Hussy speckled in.
 Then add the liquid of your choice (details below).

 Clear MP Soap

 When using in MP soap, you may choose one of the following techniques (remember the usage rates (above) are important, and higher than you might expect.):

 Technique One: Blend with liquid glycerin.
 For each pound of soap, combine 1 tablespoon of glycerin with the mixed reds using a spoon or baby whisk.
 Fold it over and around, making sure you blend in the powder from the sides and bottom of the cup.

-Technique Two: Blend with rubbing alcohol: For each pound of soap, combine 2 tablespoons of alcohol with the mixed reds.
+Technique Two: Blend with rubbing alcohol (RA): For each pound of soap, combine 2 tablespoons of RA with the mixed reds.
 Blend as above.

 Before preparing your lye mixture or oil blends, combine some of one of the oils from your recipe with the mixed reds.
 Double check the usage rates, above (they're important, and they're probably higher than you think) Use just enough to make the mixture fluid, but not overly diluted.
 Stir them together.
 Doing so before preparing your lye allows the oils a chance to really soak in and dissolve so the colors will blend together seamlessly.